tpascarella/sr50/docs/spending/transportation.md

 >It’s only a status symbol in your brain.

+## Buying a Car vs. Leasing a Car

+I recommend leasing over buying because it lets you drive a better car at the same monthly payment.
+You have less freedom with leased cars, but you also have lower maintenance costs since the dealerships want to keep the cars in as good a condition as possible.

+Building equity in cars is useless because they always go down in value.
+Leasing is less of a headache and gives you far more flexibility in terms of upgrading or replacement.

 ## Commuting

 The second biggest problem with transportation is that people seriously underestimate how expensive their commutes are, in both money and time.
 People trap themselves into a lifestyle where their house is over an hour away from their jobs, and as a result they “need” a fancy car for the commute.